avsm/mirage-www/tmpl/wiki/xen-suspend.md

 pages and the shared info page needed to be unmapped before suspending.

+We are now in a position to write the guests memory to disk in the suspend image format.
+If a device emulator (qemu) was running, it would also have its state dumped at this point ready to be resumed later.

 #### Resume

+When the VM is resumed, libxc loads the saved image back into memory.
+It then locates the pagetables, and 'uncanonicalizes' them back from PFNs to the new MFNs.
+The next task is to
-When the VM is resumed, libxc loads the saved image back into memory and remaps the pagetables back to the new physical addresses.
-It then rewrites the VCPU registers to pass back the suspend return code as mentioned previously and unpauses the new domain.
-At this point, we [increment the generation count of the event channels](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/lib/sched.ml#L39), which is explained below.
+rewrite the VCPU registers to pass back the suspend return code as mentioned previously and then we are ready to unpause the new domain.
+At this point, control is handed back to the mirage guest as if the hypercall has just returned.
+At this point, the domain is close to the state of a cleanly started guest, and so we have to [reinitialize](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/runtime/kernel/sched_stubs.c#L69) many of the same things that are done on startup, including enabling event delivery, initialising the timers and so on.

+We then return to the ocaml code, and
+[increment the generation count of the event channels](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/lib/sched.ml#L39), which is explained below.
 Then, we
 [resume the grant tables](https://github.com/xapi-project/ocaml-xen-lowlevel-libs/blob/ac112b963a3d91cd3ceb414bb5dc0b723b761b2b/lib/gnt.ml#L277),